Seeing a West End show in London needn't break the bank. Here are some tips on how to score cheap London theater tickets.

 Surprisingly, it can often be a better deal to book a meal or a hotel stay when buying theater tickets.
 The hotel will be near to the theater so you won't have to worry about travel, or the restaurant will be experienced with pre- and post-theater dining.

-I've used Superbreak for these deals so I'm happy to recommend them.Continue to 5 of 12 below.
+Superbreak is a great resource for these deals.Continue to 5 of 12 below.

 05 of 12